Fun in Acapulco: Cast

-Controversy
+Production

 Exterior filming in Acapulco took place in January 1963.
 A stunt double was used for Presley, whose own shots were later completed in March at the Paramount studios in Los Angeles.
 Presley was unable to travel to Mexico as he had been declared persona non grata by local authorities following two violent riots at the trendy 'Las Americas' cinema in Mexico City, during the openings of his previous films King Creole (El barrio contra mí) in 1959, and G.I.
 Blues (Cafe Europa) in 1961.

 In fact, the ban had actually started in 1957, when Excélsior, Mexico's foremost newspaper published an article by gossip columnist Federico de León that falsely stated Presley had been interviewed while visiting Tijuana, a place Presley never visited, before or after, where he had allegedly said that "he would not care to go sing in Mexico, as he found it a distasteful country and that he would in fact prefer to kiss three African Americans than a single Mexican woman."
 This led to a split in attitudes towards Presley among Mexican youth which became physically violent on several occasions.
 The King Creole riots saw 100 people jailed, but by the time of Fun in Acapulco′s release, Presley's records had been banned from airplay in 1957, his records publicly burnt in the El Zocalo town square that same year, and as stated above, his ban from stores enforced since 1959.

 Decades later, it came to light that the false Presley quotes were the work of Ernesto Peralta Uruchurtu, a powerful politician and the Regent of Mexico City.
 Uruchurtu allegedly sent a blank check to Presley's Los Angeles offices in early 1957 in return for Presley's appearance at the 15th birthday bash of the daughter of a powerful media mogul on whose behalf he was acting.
 The invitation was not agreed upon, and the check was returned, despite the fact that the mogul had already began to boast publicly that Presley would appear at his daughter's birthday party.
 The story in "Excélsior" was then planted both as a form of revenge, and as a way of explaining why he did not come to Mexico to sing.
 These incidents were documented by Parménides García Saldaña in his book "Rey Criollo", and in Eric Zolov's book Refried Elvis: The Rise of the Mexican Counterculture.